That's not exactly, no, it's the exact opposite of that.

 Right.

-A rate array is multiple hard drives that write the same data.
+A RAID array is multiple hard drives that write the same data.

-So if the hard drive goes in a server, you still have the data, you can change that hard drive and and you you don't you do not look at the data.
+So if a hard drive goes in a server, you still have the data.

-And you know, I I I think you mentioned also disaster recovery where they have you know alternate data centers.
+And I think you mentioned also disaster recovery, where they have alternate data centers.

 I'm sure the IRS has a disaster recovery site.